bryangottschalk/aws-connect-vanity-converter/README.md

 2. Create a Connect instance in the AWS Console - note your Access URL for step 5
 3. Add a phone number to your Connect instance
+4. Import the Contact Flow from ./VanityPhoneNumberContactFlow.json.
+Go to your Access URL for your Connect Instance > Login > Go to Routing/Contact flows > Click "Create contact flow" > Down arrow next to save > "Import flow" and select the JSON file from this repo.
-4. Add the Lambda generated from the SAM deploy to your new Connect instance.
+5. Add the Lambda generated from the SAM deploy to your new Connect instance.
 Go to Amazon Connect > Your instance > Contact flows > AWS Lambda > Add Lambda Function
-5. Import the Contact Flow from ./VanityPhoneNumberContactFlow.json.
-Go to your Access URL for your Connect Instance > Login > Go to Routing/Contact flows > Click "Create contact flow" > Down arrow next to save > "Import flow" and select the JSON file from this repo.
+6. Connect the Lambda to the Contact flow you imported -> Click the step "Invoke AWS Lambda function" from the drag and drop interface and select the generated function ARN.

 ## Unit tests